Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 Accessible Beach

 Heading out of the town of Newquay, Porth Beach has a wonderful expanse of golden sand.
 A narrow beach, it’s a popular choice for families with the headlands on each side keeping Porth Beach sheltered from the wind.
 Because of its narrowness, surfing is not permitted during the peak summer months but bodyboarding and paddleboarding is allowed.
-RNLI lifeguards are on patrol from May through to the end of September.
+Here’s everything you need to know…

 PORTH WEATHER